Getting ready to jump head first into maternity photography?! Read on for our 13 secrets to success!

 7. It’s All About that Bump

 I keep a handful of maternity gowns in my studio wardrobe from lace to silk and neutrals to saturated tones (try plum purple—gah gorgeousness!) that my clients can choose from for no extra cost.
-If you choose to stock up, go with a large in most dresses, you can always clamp in the back, but it’s much harder to loosen them for obvious reasons.
+If you decide to stock up, go with a large in most dresses, you can always clamp in the back, but it’s much harder to loosen them for obvious reasons.
 Make sure to let your client know to coordinate Dad and sibling’s outfits, but not match.
-It is a great idea to send along a client style guide with visuals of what to do and what not to do ahead of time, and you can even allow them to bring a couple options with them and let you help them style in the first few minutes of the session!
+It is a great idea to send along a client style guide with visuals of what to do and what not to do ahead of time, and you can even allow them to bring a couple of options with them and let you help them style in the first few minutes of the session!

-The options are endless with maternity sessions, from stunning outdoor locals like beaches and wide open fields at golden hour (the hour before sunset or after sunrise!) to incredible indoor masterpieces on seamless paper in dramatic gowns (we love Savage Seamless!) you really can’t go wrong!
+The possibilities are endless with maternity sessions, from stunning outdoor locals like beaches and wide open fields at golden hour (the hour before sunset or after sunrise!) to incredible indoor masterpieces on seamless paper in dramatic gowns (we love Savage Seamless!) you really can’t go wrong!
 Take advantage of the beautiful natural landmarks around where you live and don’t be too shy to get in the water or lay down low on the ground to get the shot!
 Just be mindful of the comfort of the mother to be— long walks uphill or over uneven terrain may be out of her comfort zone this late into pregnancy and you should never ask your clients to do things that make them uncomfortable or put them in any danger.

 This is going to depend largely on your area/market, but I price my maternity sessions the same as all other portrait sessions using my same three package portrait sheet UNLESS they are being added to a Newborn session or 1st-year bundle (hello discount!) in which case the pricing varies slightly.
-Try to incentivize your clients to combine maternity and newborn sessions, securing you a larger amount of revenue up front and merging two life milestones that fit so seamlessly together!
+Try to incentivize your clients to combine maternity and newborn sessions, securing you a more substantial amount of revenue up front and merging two life milestones that fit so seamlessly together!
 Here’s an example:

 Average 30 min session: $200